srikantpatnaik/gnu-linux.org/README.rst

 Installation
 ============

 `Website <http://gnu-linux.org>`_ is already live.
 This repository is just a backup.
-Seriously, nothing to follow here.

 |